bio-raum/FooDMe2/docs/help/troubleshooting.md

 # Common issues and errors

+## Startup failure

+FooDMe2 was developed to work with Nextflow versions 24 and 25.
+Trying to use FooDMe2 with much older or newer versions of Nextflow will likely fail with code validation errors due to changes in Nextflow conventions.

 ## `Too few reads - stopping sample SAMPLE after PCR primer removal!`

 This error suggests that no or too few reads survived the PCR primer removal.
 Several things could cause this: